openebs/mayastor-docs/reference/upgrades.md

 Upgrade to the latest Mayastor version is supported only from 2.1.0 or later.
 To upgrade from a previous version, visit [Manual steps to upgrade Mayastor](manual-steps-to-upgrade-mayastor).

 {% hint style="info" %}
-The process of upgrade utilises the [Mayastor Kubectl Plugin](https://mayastor.gitbook.io/introduction/advanced-operations/kubectl-plugin)
+The process of upgrade utilises the [Mayastor Kubectl Plugin](https://mayastor.gitbook.io/introduction/advanced-operations/kubectl-plugin) and is non-disruptive only for volumes with more than one healthy replicas.
 {% endhint %}

 To upgrade all the Mayastor components of a cluster, execute: